 “He’s in one of them?”
 Siri asked.

 “No, Vessel,” the woman said very quietly, eyes downcast.
-“He will not arrive until the other Gods are all here.”
+“He will not arrive until the Gods are all here.”

 Ah, Siri thought.
 Makes sense, I guess.

 She sat back in her chair as several servants prepared food, should she want it.
 To the side, a minstrel sat down and quietly began to play a flute, as if to drown out the sounds of the people talking below.
-She would rather have heard the talking, even if she couldn’t understand it.
+She would rather have heard the talking.

-Still, Siri decided not to let the location of her seat bother her.
+Still, Siri decided not to let herself get into a bad mood.
 At least she was outside.
 She could see other people, even if she couldn’t interact with them.
-She smiled to herself, leaning forward, elbows on knees as she studied the exotic people.
-She just couldn’t get over how colorful they all were.
+She smiled to herself, leaning forward, elbows on knees as she studied the exotic colors below.

-What to make of city people?
+What was she to make of city people?
 They were just so remarkably diverse.
 Some had dark skin--would meant they were probably from the edges of the Hallandren kingdom.
-Others had yellow hair, or even strange colors--blue and green--that came, Siri assumed, from dyes.
+Others had yellow hair, or even strange hair colors--blue and green--that came, Siri assumed, from dyes.

 All wore brilliant colored clothing, as if there were no other option.
 Hats were popular, both on men and women, and they varied in style greatly.
 Clothing ranged from vests and shorts to deep robes and gowns.

 How much time must they spend shopping for clothing! she thought.
-It was difficult enough for her, and she only had about a dozen choices each day--and no hats.
+It was difficult enough for her to choose what to ear, and she only had about a dozen choices each day--and no hats.
 After she’d refused the first few, the servants had stopped offering them.

-As she studied the people, she kept an eye on the pavilions.
 Slowly, entourage after entourage arrived, each bearing a different set of colors--a hue and a metallic, usually.
 She counted the pavilions.
 There were room for some fifty Gods, but the Court only had a couple dozen.
 Twenty five, was it?

-The Gods continued to trickle in.
-She squinted, watching them.
+She squinted, watching the Gods when they entered.
 In each procession, she saw a figure standing taller than the others.
 Some--mostly the women--were carried on chairs or couches.
-The men generally walked, some wearing intricate robes, others nothing more than sandals and skirt.
+The men generally walked, some wearing intricate robes, others nothing wearing more than sandals and skirt.

 They stood out.
 It wasn’t just their height.
 There was a. . .radiance to them.
 Not a glow like the sun or a lantern.
 The colors around them simply seemed more vibrant, the people more healthy.
-Siri leaned forward further, studying one God as he passed close by.
+Siri leaned forward further, studying one God as he walked right by her box.
 His bare chest made her blush, but it let her see his well-muscled body and toned flesh.

 He glanced at her, then nodded his head slightly in respect.
-His servants and priests bowed almost to the ground, as if their God’s action were an indication to them as well.
-Then, the man continued on, having said nothing, Siri’s own greeting dying on her lips.
+His servants and priests bowed almost to the ground.
+Then, the man continued on, having said nothing.
+Siri’s own greeting died on her lips.
 Somehow, it didn’t feel right.

 She sat back in her chair, shaking her head slightly as one of the servants tried to bring her food.
 There were still four or five Gods left to arrive.
 Apparently, the Hallandren deities weren’t as punctual as Bluefingers’ schedule-keeping had led her to believe.